elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

     <br />
     <div></div>

-- You can be sure that a class has only a single instance.
+- You can be certain that a class has only one instance.
-- You gain a global access point to that instance
+- You are granted global access to that instance.
-- The singleton object is initialized only when it’s requested for the first time.
+- The singleton object is only initialized the first time it is requested.

 <br />
   </div>